-Join John Riopel for an in-depth discussion in this video Creating a new enterprise project, part of Microsoft Project Web Application 2013.
+Join John Riopel for an in-depth discussion in this video Creating a new enterprise project, part of Microsoft Project Web App Essential Training.

 - In this video, we're going to create an enterprise project type in the Microsoft Project web application.
 We're going to select the Projects ribbon and come to the Project Center.
 And on the Projects ribbon up top, we will select the New enterprise project type that we would like to create.
 In our case, we'd like to select one that's already been a relatively small project here called our Production Development enterprise project type.
 We select that, and we can then name the project, so we'll call this one Contoso Development.